rakeshVerse/notes/Git and GitHub/Git (Linux Foundation).md

 # GIT

+To Do's:
+    - Structure the Notes
+    - Add Diagrams for Revert, Reset
+    - Add table for Reset- soft, mix and hard

 ### Open source license:

 1. Contributor License Agreement (CLA) - It requires contributors to sign an agreement.
 It's a one time thing.